"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches: Use Cases

-In Fig.~\ref{fig:use_case_7_2}, the top panel (Fig.~\ref{fig:use_case_7_2} \textcircled{ {1}},\textcircled{ {2}}) shows the geometric difference of samples from truck class with and without the JPGE corruption in the original weight unpruned trained VGG16 model.
-The model is trained on cifar10 dataset with 200 epochs and the final accuracy on clean test data is 91\%.
-With the same test dataset but corrupted with the JPEG compression, the accuracy of the model drops to 76\%.
+In Fig.~\ref{fig:use_case_7_2}, the panel (\textcircled{ {b}}) shows the geometric difference of samples from the truck class with and without the JPGE corruption in the original weight unpruned trained VGG16 model.
+The model is trained on the cifar10 dataset with 200 epochs, and the final accuracy on clean test data is 91\%.
+With the same test dataset but corrupted with the JPEG compression, the accuracy of the model drops to 72\%.
 The models are able to distinguish truck images from samples of other classes even though some samples may be slightly confused with car samples (\textcircled{ {1}}).
-Once the dataset is corrupted, the model displays confusion with multiple categories such as plane/ship (\textcircled{ {2}}) and models' global geometric features on corrupted data is not as coherent as the clean dataset.
-The local geometric visualization on the right shows a summary of the geometric feature distribution shift of the truck samples.
-The overall accuracy drops from 93.6\% to 84.0\%.
-The \emph{margin} of samples to the decision boundary, \emph{angle}, and \emph{length} of the samples have a noticeable shift.
-This pattern is expected as the model has not seen the corrupted data during training.
+Once the dataset is corrupted, the model displays confusion with multiple categories such as plane/ship (\textcircled{ {2}}), and the models' global geometric features on corrupted data are not as coherent as the clean dataset.
+The samples belong to the truck class, and the prediction accuracy dropped from 93.3\% to 82.9\%.

-The bottom panel (Fig.~\ref{fig:use_case_7_2} \textcircled{ {3}},\textcircled{ {4}}) illustrates the same comparison, but using the models generated by MPT method, i.e., start with an untrained VGG16 model then 95\% of the weights are pruned, resulting a model with a 91\% accuracy.
-The performance of the model declines to 85\% when tested on the corruption dataset which is significantly better than the performance of dense weight trained model (76\%).
-For samples belonging to the truck class, the performance of the model only drops slightly from 93.7\% to 92.2\%.
-The \emph{angle} distribution of samples with each class direction displays a distinct pattern, i.e., the dense VGG16 has much larger variance but smaller mean \emph{angle}, whereas the MPT model has much a smaller variance but larger mean.
-For MPTs, the global geometric visualization comparison \textcircled{ {3}},\textcircled{ {4}} shows that the difference between corrupted and clean data is minor and the relative local geometric visualization reveals that these three geometric distribution have much less distribution shift compared with \textcircled{ {1}},\textcircled{ {2}}.
+The panel (\textcircled{ {d}}) illustrates the same comparison, but using the models generated by the MPTs method, i.e., starting with an untrained VGG16 model and then 90\% of the weights are pruned, resulting in a model with 91\% accuracy.
+The performance of the model declines to 83\% when tested on the corruption dataset, which is significantly better than the performance of the dense weight trained model (71.84\%).
+For samples belonging to the truck class, the performance of the model only slightly drops from 94.3\% to 91.7\%.
+The \emph{angle} distribution of samples with each class direction displays a distinct pattern, i.e., the dense VGG16 has a much larger variance but smaller mean \emph{angle}, whereas the MPT model has much a smaller variance but larger mean.
+For MPTs, the global geometric visualization comparison \textcircled{ {5}},\textcircled{ {6}} shows that the difference between corrupted and clean data is minor.